george-hawkins/odroid-c2/minimum-install.md

 I.e. it depends on multiple jars in the the `jars` directory, rather than using e.g. a fat jar.
 So in the end all I remove is the original tar file.

+Note: the soft link `spark-home` is used by the `spark-slave.service` unit file installed later.

 Now stop things, exit and copy over the Spark slave systemd unit file and set things up for automatic startup on boot:

     $ ./sbin/stop-slave.sh
     $ exit

+The systemd unit file specifies that the Spark master is running on `spark-master.local`.
+You can setup the master to advertise this mDNS name (this is described elsewhere).
+But if the master is not advertising this name then you'll need to edit `spark-slave.service` to replace `spark-master.local` with the IP address of the master (or its DNS resolvable name if it has one) before copying it to the Odroid C2.

     $ scp spark-slave.service spark@192.168.1.240:
     $ ssh spark@192.168.1.240

     $ sudo mv spark-slave.service /etc/systemd/system
     $ sudo systemctl daemon-reload

+If you are using an mDNS name, i.e. `spark-master.local`, in `spark-slave.service` then you'll need to install `avahi-daemon` so the name can be resolved:

+    $ sudo apt-get install avahi-daemon

 Start the service, check the status, stop it and again check the status: